Detecting multiple generalized change-points by isolating single ones: Introduction

 In the latter category, in which change-points are detected one at a time, a popular method is binary segmentation, which performs an iterative binary splitting of the data on intervals determined by the previously obtained splits. \cite{Vostrikova} introduces and proves the validity of binary segmentation in the setting of change-point detection for piecewise-constant signals.
-Among others, binary segmentation is used for change-point detection in \cite{Badagian}, \cite{Chen_Gupta}, \cite{Fryzlewicz_Rao}, and \cite{Yang_Swartz}.
 The main advantages of binary segmentation are its conceptual simplicity and low computational cost.
 However, at each step of the algorithm, binary segmentation looks for a single change-point, which leads to its suboptimality in terms of accuracy, especially for signals with frequent change-points.
-Some variants of binary segmentation that work towards solving this issue are the Circular Binary Segmentation (CBS) of \cite{Olshen_Venkatraman}, the Wild Binary Segmentation (WBS) of \cite{Fryzlewicz_WBS} and the Narrowest-Over-Threshold (NOT) method of \cite{NOT_paper}.
-CBS searches for at most two change-points at each step of the segmentation algorithm.
+Some variants of binary segmentation that work towards solving this issue are the Circular Binary Segmentation (CBS) of \cite{Olshen_Venkatraman}, the Wild Binary Segmentation (WBS) of \cite{Fryzlewicz_WBS} as well as its second version (WBS2) of \cite{Fryzlewicz_WBS2}, the Narrowest-Over-Threshold (NOT) method of \cite{NOT_paper}, and the Seeded Binary Segmentation (SeedBS) of \cite{Seeded_2020}.
+CBS searches for at most two change-points at each step.
 Instead of initially calculating the contrast value for the whole data sequence, WBS and NOT are based on a random draw of subintervals of the domain of the data, on which an appropriate statistic is tested against a threshold.
-Apart from binary-segmentation-related approaches, this category also includes methods that control the False Detection Rate (FDR).
-For instance, in \cite{LiMunk}, the FDRSeg method is introduced as a combination of FDR-control and global segmentation methods in a multiscale way.
-The ``pseudo-sequential'' (PS) procedure of \cite{Venkatraman}, as well as the CPM method of \cite{Ross_CPM} are based on an adaptation of online detection algorithms to a posteriori situations and work by bounding the Type I error rate of falsely detecting change-points.
+The draw of all the subintervals takes place at the beginning of the algorithm.
+In contrast, WBS2 draws first only a small number, $\tilde{M}$, of data subsamples.
+It then uses the first change-point candidate to split the data into two parts, and again recursively draws the same number $\tilde{M}$ of subsamples to the left and to the right of this change-point candidate, and so on.
+A major difference between WBS and WBS2 is that the latter adaptively decides where to recursively draw the next subsamples, based on the change-point candidates detected so far; this adds to the detection power of the method.
+SeedBS is an approach, similar to WBS and NOT, that relies instead on a deterministic construction of background intervals in which single change points are searched.
+Apart from binary-segmentation-related approaches, the category in which the change-points are detected one at a time also includes methods that control the False Discovery Rate.
+For instance, the ``pseudo-sequential'' (PS) procedure of \cite{Venkatraman}, as well as the CPM method of \cite{Ross_CPM} are based on an adaptation of online detection algorithms to a posteriori situations and work by bounding the Type I error rate of falsely detecting change-points.
 Some methods do not fall in either category.
 For example, the tail-greedy algorithm in \cite{Fryzlewicz_tail-greedy} achieves a multiscale decomposition of the data using Unbalanced Haar wavelets in an agglomerative way.
-In addition, \cite{Kirch} use moving sum (MOSUM) statistics in order to detect multiple change points.
+In addition, \cite{Kirch} use moving sum (MOSUM) statistics in order to detect multiple change-points.
+For a more thorough review of the literature on the detection of multiple change-points in the mean of univariate data sequences, see \cite{Cho_Kirch} and \cite{YiYu}. \cite{Truong_Oudre_Vayatis} also present a survey of various a posteriori change-point detection algorithms; the focus is, however, on multivariate time series.